Waiver Programs

 12 min read

-What are Waiver Programs?
+What Are Waiver Programs?

 Minnesota waiver programs are state-funded initiatives that provide community-based services to individuals with disabilities, allowing them to live in their own homes and communities instead of institutional settings.